sun 08/12/2024

 The Shadow Scholars makes an insightful critique.
 Kingori is a dynamic presence and passionately argues that this exploitative industry is a legacy and perpetuation of colonialism.
 Unfortunately, the film is slightly marred by an overly emphatic music score and a few too many drone camera overhead shots used as screen-filler.

 Two London Film Festival documentaries chose very different styles to explore Victorian-era institutions from a 21st century perspective.
 Collective Monologue is a beautifully made film that follows the transformation of Buenos Aires’ Palermo Zoo (built in 1888) into an Eco-Park after its closure in 2016.
-Anglo-Argentinian director Jessica Sarah Rimland spent five years shooting on 16mm film to create her meditative study.
+Anglo-Argentinian director Jessica Sarah Rimland spent five years shooting on 16mm film to create her meditative study (pictured below right).
 The 19th century zoo was reconfigured from a provider of spectacle for human visitors into an environment more suitable for the well-being of its animal inhabitants.

 There’s no narration, and in lieu of a music track there's a subtle soundscape; the director clearly trusts the viewer to make the connections between past and present without overt editorialising.
 That trust pays off, resulting in a quietly contemplative film that raises questions about the complex legacies of colonialism and the history of spectacle – the city dwellers of Buenos Aires were mainly of European origin, and happy to gawp not only at elephants but also at Argentina’s original tribal people, who were put on display in enclosures.